tchoi8/teachingasart/assignments/5_finals_idea/Francesca&Renata_Final_Workshop.md

 **About the idea**

-The more we studied, the more we realized how weaving has a tight attach with women and how through time women have empowered themlseves through this craft, in an individual and collective scale.
+The more we studied, the more we realized how weaving has a tight attachment with women and how through time women have empowered themlseves through this craft, in an individual and collective scale.
 This type of activity helps building stronger women, women that we aspire to be one day.
-For them, inspired, by them.
+For them, inspired by them.

 *how can we make a homage to these women?*